JayGoldberg/MoSShE/README.md

 with full and condensed status reports on each system, allowing simple local checks.

-# For details pleas eee the README.txt
+# For details please see the README.txt